andrey-krendzel/arrCalculator/README.md

 Returns 2 just as the second GET request.

-There are two tests with MockMVC to the GET endpoints in the test folder.
+There are two tests with MockMVC to the GET endpoint in the test folder.

+There are two tests with MockMVC to the POST endpoint in the test folder.

 # ToDo

-- Write two MockMVC tests for the POST endpoint
+- ~~Write two MockMVC tests for the POST endpoint~~ (done)
 - ~~Deploy to Heroku~~ (attempted with Java SDK 17, 11 and 8.
 Builds failed)
 - Deploy to AWS cloud